The Blog

 Business plans are like roadmaps – you can start a journey without one, but you’re far more likely to take a wrong turn.
 Whether you're launching a new cosmetic healthcare clinic or growing an established one, a clear, well-structured business plan is vital.

-How to use CCTV in Care Homes legally
+How to use CCTV in Care Homes Legally

 The use of CCTV in care homes remains a highly debated issue, one that raises issues of safeguarding, privacy, legal responsibility and public trust.